On sofic approximations of non amenable groups: Introduction

-While approximate homomorphisms have great utility an inherent difficulty in their study is that, while we have many examples of groups having interesting approximate homomorphisms, the classification of approximate homomorphisms themselves is incredibly challenging.
+While approximate homomorphisms have great utility, an inherent difficulty in their study is that, while we have many examples of groups having interesting approximate homomorphisms, the classification of approximate homomorphisms themselves is incredibly challenging.
 A natural candidate for, say, sofic approximations is uniqueness up to \emph{asymptotic conjugacy}: namely given a pair $\sigma_{n},\phi_{n}\colon G\to \Sym(d_{n})$ classifying when there is a $p_{n}\in \Sym(d_{n})$ so that $p_{n}\sigma_{n}(g)p_{n}^{-1}\approx \phi_{n}(g)$ as $n\to\infty$ in the Hamming distance.
-A celebrated result, which is implicit proved by Kerr-Li \cite[Lemma 4.5]{KLi2}, and explicitly stated and proved independently by Elek-Szabo (\cite{elekxzabo}) states that when $G$ is amenable any two sofic approximations are asymptotically conjugate.
-Separate proofs were later given in \cite{PoppArg}[Theorem 5.1 and Corollary 5.2] and \cite[Lemma 4]{JHel} (for Connes embeddability of groups this was previously shown by Connes \cite{Connes}).
+A celebrated result, which is implicitly proved by Kerr-Li \cite[Lemma 4.5]{KLi2}, and explicitly stated and proved independently by Elek-Szabo \cite{elekxzabo}, states that when $G$ is amenable any two sofic approximations are asymptotically conjugate (the analogous statement for amenable groups in the context of Connes embedding was first proved by Connes \cite{Connes}).
+Separate proofs were later given in \cite[Theorem 5.1 and Corollary 5.2]{PoppArg} and \cite[Lemma 4]{JHel} .
 The converse, that a non amenable sofic group admits two non conjugate embeddings is also strikingly established in \cite{elekxzabo}, which is an analogue of the celebrated Jung's theorem \cite{JungTubularity} (see also \cite{ScottSri2019ultraproduct, AGKE-GeneralizedJung} for generalizations of Jung's theorem that also motivate the present work).

-In \cite{Paunescu} Paunescu, following up on the operator algebraic setting in Brown \cite{Browntopological}, investigate the space of approximate homomorphisms of a group $G$ modulo approximate conjugacy and showed it had a natural convex structure.
-The Kerr-Li, Elek-Szabo uniqueness theorems tells us this space is a point when $G$ is amenable, and Paunescu showed that it is a nonseparable metrizable space when $G$ is not amenable.
-A clean way to phrase this is by ultraproduct techniques.
-By taking a suitable metric ultraproduct of symmetric groups, a sofic approximation turns into a genuine injective homomorphism and approximate conjugacy turns into genuine conjugacy.
-We call such an ultraproduct a \emph{universal sofic group} (see Section \ref{sec:proof of main} for the precise definition).
+In \cite{Paunescu} P\v{a}unescu, following up on the operator algebraic setting in Brown \cite{Browntopological}, investigates the space of approximate homomorphisms of a group $G$ modulo approximate conjugacy and shows that it has a natural convex structure.
+The Kerr-Li, Elek-Szabo uniqueness theorems tells us this space is a point when $G$ is amenable, and P\v{a}unescu showed that it is a nonseparable metrizable space when $G$ is not amenable.